tuongphantrue/apps-gone-free-emailer/README.md

   to **Settings -> Actions -> General -> Workflow permissions** in your repo and select **"Read and write permissions"**, then re-run the workflow.
+- Every `generate` run prints `apps_gone_free_emailer.py version: ...`
+  as its very first log line (`SCRIPT_VERSION` near the top of the file, bumped whenever the parser/heading logic changes meaningfully).
+  If something's misbehaving and you're not sure whether the fix you just applied actually made it into the run, this is the fast way to check without diffing file contents by hand.
 - GitHub Actions free tier includes 2,000 minutes/month for private repos.
 - You can also trigger it manually anytime via the "Run workflow" button.
 - Worth checking iGeeksBlog's current `robots.txt` / terms before